 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.

 Financial liabilities at amortised cost

-Financial liabilities including accruals and other payables, trade payables, bank loans and lease liabilities are subsequently measured at amortised cost, using the effective interest method.
+Financial liabilities including trade payables, accruals and other payables, loan from a related party, bank loans and lease liabilities are subsequently measured at amortised cost, using the effective interest method.